RaphaelEjike/Tackling_Phishing_Threats/README.md

 ```

 ### How to Implement DMARC, DKIM, and SPF
-1. Create DNS Records: Add the SPF, DKIM, and DMARC records to your domain’s DNS settings.
+i) Create DNS Records: Add the SPF, DKIM, and DMARC records to your domain’s DNS settings.
-2. Monitor Reports: Use the reporting capabilities of DMARC to monitor authentication results and adjust policies as needed.
+ii) Monitor Reports: Use the reporting capabilities of DMARC to monitor authentication results and adjust policies as needed.
-3. Enforce Policies: Gradually move from a monitoring policy (p=none) to a more restrictive policy (p=quarantine or p=reject) as you gain confidence in your email authentication setup.
+iii) Enforce Policies: Gradually move from a monitoring policy (p=none) to a more restrictive policy (p=quarantine or p=reject) as you gain confidence in your email authentication setup.

 ### Example Configuration for Microsoft 365